LP World Tour: Background

 During 2008, the singer announced about touring a whole year during 2009 from February to December, which gives her performances in Italy, Europe and the Americas.
 The tour took place in important cities like Madrid, Barcelona, Paris, Zürich, Geneva, Helsinki, Turku, Stockholm, Brussels and others.
 Then, made a few stops on North American cities, such as Dominican Republic, United States, Canada and Mexico; continues to South America reaching Argentina, Chile, Peru and Brasil.

 To conclude the tour, she returned to Italy and performed during November–December and finally end the promotion.
 Due to the massive sold-out shows and tickets demand for the tour, the World Tour 2009 took place in Milan during six nights, five in Rome; the shows in Turin and Florence were triplicated while in Bologna, Brescia, Morrone del Sannio, Catania, Eboli, Mantua and Treviso were duplicated to please the demand.

 Broadcast and recordings

 Laura Live was anticipated by the release of Laura Pausini's single Con la musica alla radio on 25 September 2009.
 The DVD presents recordings from shows in particular nights and countries.
-It has the most of the show recorded in Italian and Spanish.
+It has most of the show recorded in Italian and Spanish.
 For hispanoamerican countries the CD+DVD release comes with a CD that includes Spanish tracks and the DVD recorded between Italian and Spanish songs.

 Also, extra features present three inedit songs with their respective video and a backstage video of the tour.